Dysregulated or Disregulated? The Correct Word Explained (2026 Update)

 5. Is dysregulated used in British English?

 Yes.
-It is used the same way as in American English.
+It is used the same way in both British and American English.

 6. What does dysregulated mean in simple words?